Where is Mustang Located?

-Located in the northernmost part of Nepal, Mustang is blessed with the wide range of Natural vegetation.
-Tropical alpine and coniferous forest occupies a small part of Mustang.
+Located in the northernmost part of Nepal, Mustang is blessed with a wide range of Natural vegetation.
+Tropical alpine and coniferous forest occupies a small part of the Mustang.
 However, the mustang main attractive part of the Mustang is the apple fields and rhododendron forest.
-These two things have uplifted the beauty to the whole different level.
+These two things have uplifted beauty to a whole different level.
 The beautiful apple fields and rhododendron forest swiped the entire hillsides with pink and red.

 Desert Vegetation around the Himalayas

-As mustang lies on the shadows of Annapurna and Nilgiri range, the topography of this region mirrors the desert vegetation.
-Cold desiccating winds, a short growing season, low precipitation and cold air temperatures limit the standing biomass produced from the steppe vegetation.
+As mustang lies in the shadows of the Annapurna and Nilgiri range, the topography of this region mirrors the desert vegetation.
+Cold desiccating winds, a short growing season, low precipitation, and cold air temperatures limit the standing biomass produced from the steppe vegetation.

-It’s high altitude and its proximity to the Tibetian plateau enables the heavy wind to blow throughout the day.
+Its high altitude and its proximity to the Tibetan plateau enable the heavy wind to blow throughout the day.
 However, the rocky highlands make the location suitable for rock climbing.

 With the mix of valleys and terrains, the mustang is the best place for adventurous sports.
-Various sports like cycling, rock climbing, trekking, horse racing, and riding can be done in the hidden valleys of Mustang.
-Because of its geographical structure, Mustang consist of high lands, low lands, and plains making it the best suitable place for mountain cycling and horse riding.
+Various sports like cycling, rock climbing, trekking, horse racing, and riding can be done in the hidden valleys of the Mustang.
+Because of its geographical structure, Mustang consists of highlands, lowlands, and plains making it the best suitable place for mountain cycling and horse riding.

 The strong currents of the Kali Gandaki River that originate from Mustang carved the Dana Gorge, which is the deepest gorge in the world.
-The river drains the rocky soil and highlands of Mustang, and flow towards the south of the country.
+The river drains the rocky soil and highlands of Mustang and flows towards the south of the country.
 This gorge is another major attraction in Nepal.

 Tiji Festival Trek is a restricted area trekking, so a special trekking permit i.e. restricted area permit is required to do the trekking in this locale.
 This permit is issued by the Nepal Immigration Office.
-Besides the restricted area permit; you will also need ACAP and MCAP permit for the trekking.
-In order to acquire the permit, a minimum of two trekkers is mandatory.
+Besides the restricted area permit; you will also need ACAP and MCAP permits for the trekking.
+To acquire the permit, a minimum of two trekkers is mandatory.